Updated: Nov 28, 2022

 The court agrees that autonomous legal representation is the best option.

 A mediator, lawyers, or prosecutors in an assault, neglect, or child abduction case, or those experts making custody suggestions to the court may all request minor's counsel.
-A family law judge may also choose to name an independent Family Law Attorney for a minor.
-If there are two or more children involved, the court can appoint separate attorneys for each of them if their interests vary.
+A family law judge may also choose to name an independent Family Law Attorney In Los Angeles for a minor.
+If two or more children are involved, the court can appoint separate attorneys for each of them if their interests vary.

-Both custody and visitation decisions must be made by a family court judge based on the facts presented in court.
+Based on the facts presented in court, custody and visitation decisions must be made by a family court judge.
 The proof is restricted by the parents' priorities and their lawyers' access to information, regardless of how long a trial lasts (some of which is often confidential).
 A minor's attorney will help the court by bringing facts and evidence to light that would otherwise go unnoticed.

 The Child's Related Information